johnhaup/react-native-lazy-scrollview/README.md

 ## Motivation

-This library provides an easy way to trigger logic when a child of a `ScrollView` passes a threshold scroll value.
+To provide an easy way to trigger logic when a child of a `ScrollView` passes a threshold scroll value.

+<iframe src="https://giphy.com/embed/8JpkAsi9FOX763FIEB" width="222" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 ## Installation